krithika1104/Short-Range-Wireless-Communication/README.md

 | Status   | ![Working](https://img.shields.io/badge/Status-Active-success.svg)                 |

 🚀 Features
 Sends filename, file size, and file data using TCP

 Server auto-saves received files

-Demonstrates core networking, socket communication, and file handling in Python
+Demonstrates core networking, socket communication, and file handling in Python.

-Lightweight and easy to set up

 📌 How It Works

-The server script starts listening for connections
+1. The server script starts listening for connections

-The client selects a file
+2. The client selects a file

-File metadata + file content is transmitted in chunks
+3. File metadata + file content is transmitted in chunks

-Server writes data to a new file locally
+4. Server writes data to a new file locally

 📂 File Structure
 📁 File-Transfer-System